Roubo Bench With a Twist - Fin

 The Benchcrafted CrissCross was my one splurge financially for this bench.
 WORTH IT.

-There are two versions of the Crisscross.
+.
 One is for new construction benches and one is for retro fitting the apparatus to an existing bench.

 I chose the Retro version despite this being a "new" bench.
 The regular version or "Solo" is designed for new construction that allows for the use of a drill press to accurately bore the holes for the pins that hold the thing together.
 The Retro on the other hand uses additional pinned plates that are mortised into the leg and chop to get around using a drill press.
 Either way, construction is pretty straight forward.
 I just chose the Retro since it was something of a last-minute change in plans.
 READ THE DIRECTIONS BEFORE INSTALLING…...read that again…..it will save you lots of time, and lots of brain damage.
 I know I am glad I heeded this advice when I went to install mine.